freest-lang/freest-lang.github.io/getting started/linearity.md

 <!-- TODO: unrestricted can replace linear -->

 ## Treading carefully with linear functions
-Linear functions seem simple, however there is more to this than meets the eye.
+Linear functions seem simple, however there is more to it than meets the eye.
 The type
     `Int 1-> Int` describes a linear function that takes an integer and returns an integer, but what about type `Int 1-> Int -> Int`?
 This type also describes a linear function, but with a twist: only the first part is linear (instead of the whole as before).
 If you partially apply